Murder of Mark Tildesley: Half-term holiday

 On 25 May 1984, Tildesley's school had broken up for its spring half-term holiday.
-The Frank Ayers Fun Fair, which came to the Carnival Field off Wellington Road in Wokingham four times a year, had come again during that holiday week.
+The Frank Ayers Fun Fair, which came to Carnival Field off Wellington Road in Wokingham four times a year, had arrived during that holiday week.

-Tildesley was desperate to go to the funfair but did not have enough money to do so.
-His pocket money was only 30p a week, so he supplemented this by putting trolleys from a Tesco location in Denmark Street back to where they belonged, thus collecting their customers' abandoned 10p deposits.
+Tildesley was desperate to go to the funfair, but did not have enough money to do so.
+He only received 30p in pocket money every week, so he supplemented his allowance by returning trolleys from a Tesco location in Denmark Street back to where they belonged, thus collecting their customers' abandoned 10p deposits.

 Frank Ayers Fun Fair

-At the end of the week, on the afternoon of 1 June 1984, Tildesley had met a man outside the Candy Shop in Denmark Street, located twenty yards up from the Tesco location, who gave him a 50p coin with which to buy some sweets.
-The shop assistant who had served Tildesley many times before, Margaret Hickman, thought it was odd as he usually only paid in 10p pieces.
-The man said that he was going to the funfair later that day and that he would pay for him to go on the dodgems that evening.
+On the afternoon of 1 June 1984, Tildesley met a man outside the sweet shop on Denmark Street, who gave him a 50p coin with which to buy some sweets.
+The man said that he would also be at the funfair later that day and that he would pay for Tildesley to go on the dodgems, Tildesley's favourite ride.